ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/Authentication/PublicKeyCrypto.rst

 Public Key Cryptography
 =========================================

-We have established the idea of a special lock that has a pair of keys and shown how it can be implemented mathematically to do encryption.
+We have established the idea of a special lock that has a pair of keys; in a few pages we will look at how that conceptual idea can be turned into a mathematical recipe (feel free to :ref:`skip ahead <asymmetric_math>`_ if you want to be convinced that can be done).
 But it is not clear how that solves the problem of your computer authenticating a website like wellsfargo.com when you connect to it - we need a way to verify the identity of that site.

 The trick used on the internet to solve this problem sounds unintuitive - we generate pairs of encryption keys and then give one of them away.
-Websites that want users to be able to verify their identity and connect securely generate an asymmetric key pair (an A and B key) then keep one of the key pair (either A or B, it does not matter) secret and give the other key to whoever wants it.
+Websites that want users to be able to verify their identity and connect securely generate an asymmetric key pair (we will call the two keys A and B) then keep one of the key pair secret (either A or B, it does not matter) and give the other key to whoever wants it.
 The key that is handed out to anyone is called the **public key** and the one that is kept secret is the **private key**.

 Because the private key is a secret only held by the website and anyone can have a copy of the public key, they give very different guarantees:

-* Anyone can use the public key to encrypt a message and be sure that only the holder of the private key can decrypt it.
-Other people cannot use the public key to decrypt the message.
-A message you lock with that public key can only be read by the holder of the private key.
+# A message someone locks with that public key can only be read by the holder of the private key.
+(Remember the same key cannot be used to unlock a box it locked.)
+Thus, anyone can use the public key to encrypt a message and be sure that only the holder of the private key can decrypt it.

 .. figure:: Images/guarantee2.png

-* The holder of the private key can use it to lock messages that anyone can read using the public key.
-But, the reader will know that the message must be from the holder of the private key - only they have the key that will encrypt a message so that the public key unlocks it.
-No one can use the public key to make a message that other public keys can unlock.
+# The private key can be used to prove messages come from a particular source.
+When a message is locked with the private key, anyone can use the public key to unlock it.
+But, the reader can be certain the message must be from the holder of the private key.
+The only way to make a lockbox the public key opens is with the private key.

 .. figure:: Images/guarantee1.png